Nurse Aide Training Programs in Kentucky

 Nurse aide trainees who graduate from a nursing assistant training program in Kentucky and wish to work in licensed long-term care facilities throughout the state must pass the national CNA examination.
 Passing this exam results in state certification and placement on the Kentucky nurse aide registry.
 The Kentucky Community and Technical College System (KCTCS) is the entity in charge of creating the standard template for the nurse aide competency evaluation.
 All the questions included in the test are created according to the state-approved SRNA curriculum, under the guidance of the Nurse Aide Training Advisory Committee.

 To successfully pass the SRNA examination in Kentucky and become a state registered nurse aide, the candidate must obtain a minimum score of 52 or higher (which accounts for 70% accuracy) on the seventy-five multiple choice written exam, and correctly complete all five skills selected for the hands-on examination.
-A recent graduate from a registered nurse aide program in Kentucky earns a yearly salary of $21,000.
-Those who have been working as nurse aides for extended periods of time usually earn salaries of approximately $24,000.
-If you are considering moving to Kentucky and finding a job as a CNA, remember that the cost of living in this state is considerably lower than in other states and therefore salaries are adjusted accordingly.
+A recent graduate from a registered nurse aide program in Kentucky earns approximately $21,000 per year.
+Those who have been working as nurse aides for extended periods of time usually earn approximately $24,000 per year.
+If you are considering moving to Kentucky and finding a job as a CNA, remember that the cost of living in this state is considerably lower than in other states and therefore wages are adjusted accordingly.

-West Kentucky Community and Technical College CNA Course - Paducah
+Southcentral Kentucky Community and Technical College - Glasgow

 129 State Avenue, Glasgow, KY 42141

-Southeast Kentucky Community and Technology College - Pineville Campus
+Southeast Kentucky Community and Technical College - Pineville

 164 Opportunity Way, Lexington, KY 40511